Skip to content

 Housing Counseling

-Whether you are renting your first apartment, looking at houses for the first time, or buying your forever home – Apprisen offers counseling and education for renters and home buyers.
+Whether you are renting your first apartment, looking at houses for the first time, or buying a forever home – Apprisen offers counseling and education for renters and home buyers.

 If you worry about losing your home due to your financial troubles, Apprisen also offers foreclosure prevention counseling.
 Check out the Early Warning Signs of Mortgage Trouble to see if you should give them a call – before it’s too late.